Enumeration of microorganisms is especially important in dairy microbiology, food microbiology, pharmaceutical microbiology, and water microbiology.

-Spread plate technique is an additional method of quantifying microorganisms on solid medium.
-With the spread plate method, a volume of an appropriately diluted culture usually no greater than 0.1 ml is spread over the surface of an agar plate using a sterile glass spreader.
-The plate is than incubated until the colonies appear, and the number of colonies is counted.
+Spread plate technique is one of the methods of quantifying microorganisms on a solid medium.
+With the spread plate method, a volume of an appropriately diluted culture, usually no greater than 0.1 ml, is spread over the surface of an agar plate using a sterile glass spreader.
+The plate is then incubated until the colonies appear, and the number of colonies is counted.

 An advantage of spreading a plate over the pour plate method is that cultures are never exposed to 45°C (i.e., melted agar temperatures).

 Note: The surface of the plate must be dry so that the spread liquid soaks in.
 Volume greater than 0.1ml is rarely used because the excess liquid does not soak in and may cause the colonies to coalesce as they form, making them difficult to count.

 Membrane Filter Method

 A large known volume of sample is passed through the membrane, and then the membrane is placed, without inversion, on the agar surface.
 Nutrients diffuse through the membrane and allow retained cells to grow into colonies.
 Membrane filtration detects lower concentrations of microorganisms than other methods, but it can not be used to test microbial loads of viscous samples.

 Find more about membrane filtration techniques in this post.

 Most probable number (MPN) counts may be used when the anticipated count is relatively low, i.e., from <1 to 100 microorganisms per ml.
 The procedure involves inoculating multiple tubes of culture medium, usually three or five, with three different volumes of the sample (0.1 ml, 0.001 ml, and 0.001 ml).

 The proportions of positive tubes are recorded for each sample volume, and the results are compared with standard tables showing the MPN of organisms per ml of the original sample.
 MPN technique is commonly used in the water, food, and dairy industries.